automerge/automerge/rust/automerge-c/README.md

 See the main README for instructions on getting your environment set up, then you can use `./scripts/ci/cmake-build Release static` to build automerge-c.

-It will output two platform-dependant files:
+It will output two files:

 - ./build/Cargo/target/include/automerge-c/automerge.h
 - ./build/Cargo/target/release/libautomerge.a